I-291

 Northeast of New Britain, I-291 would have continued where Route 9 does now, to the four-level "stack" interchange in Farmington.
 This interchange, built when I-84 opened in the late 1960s, also anticipated the construction of I-291, but instead lay unused until Route 9 was extended there in September 1992.

 I-291 then would enter the most controversial part of its route: northerly alongside several reservoirs serving the Hartford area.
-After interchanges with Routes 4 and 44, and a proposed US 44 expressway to the northwest, I-291 would have turned east near the Route 218/185 intersection, and paralleled Cottage Grove Road (Route 218) into Windsor to meet I-91 again.
+After interchanges with Route 4 and US 44, and a proposed US 44 freeway to the northwest, I-291 would have turned east near the Route 218/185 intersection, and paralleled Cottage Grove Road (Route 218) into Windsor to meet I-91 again.

 The section from I-91 in Windsor to I-84 in Manchester was originally to be a state route extension.
 In 1961, this was part of the state's expressway plans, but didn't yet have a route number.
 Later this section was added to the planned I-291, and ironically is the only part that exists today.

-Interstate 291 has been planned since the 1950s.
-The portion west of I-91 was added to the state's planned interstate highway system in 1957.
+In the late 1950s, with its new number in hand, the I-291 proposal was brought to the public.
 Corridor hearings, to determine the highway's general location, were held in 1959 and 1961; more detailed design hearings, held after the corridor was decided upon, were held in 1969 thru 1971.

 In early 1964, the proposed I-291 profile of four to six lanes was increased to six to eight lanes.